-We first study the effectiveness of the two techniques for increasing REMBO's success probability that we proposed in Section \ref{sec:increasing_rembo_success}.
-To empirically study the effectiveness of using internal dimensionalities $d>d_e$, and of interleaving multiple independent runs, $k$, we ran REMBO with all combinations of three different values of $d$ and $k$.
-The results in Table \ref{tab:rembo_variants_results} demonstrate that both techniques helped improve REMBO's performance, with interleaved runs being the more effective strategy.
-We note that in 13/50 REMBO runs, the global optimum was indeed not contained in the box $\mathcal{Y}$ that REMBO searched with $d=2$; this is the reason for the poor mean performance of REMBO with $d=2$ and $k=1$.
+We evaluate REMBO using a fixed budget of $500$ function evaluations that is spread across multiple interleaved runs --- for example, when using $k = 4$ interleaved REMBO runs, each of them was only allowed $125$ function evaluations.
+We study the choices of $k$ and $d$ by considering several combinations of these values.
+The results in Table \ref{tab:rembo_variants_results} demonstrate that interleaved runs helped improve REMBO's performance.
+We note that in 13/50 REMBO runs, the global optimum was indeed not contained in the box $\mathcal{Y}$ REMBO searched with $d=2$; this is the reason for the poor mean performance of REMBO with $d=2$ and $k=1$.
 However, the remaining $37$ runs performed very well, and REMBO thus performed well when using multiple interleaved runs: with a failure rate of 13/50=0.26 per independent run, the failure rate using $k=4$ interleaved runs is only $0.26^4\approx 0.005$.
 One could easily achieve an arbitrarily small failure rate by using many independent parallel runs.
-Here we evaluated all REMBO versions using a fixed budget of $500$ function evaluations that is spread across multiple interleaved runs --- for example, when using $k=4$ interleaved REMBO runs, each of them was only allowed 125 function evaluations.
-The results show that performing multiple independent runs nevertheless substantially improved REMBO's performance.
-Using a larger $d$ was also effective in increasing the probability of the optimizer falling into REMBO's box $\mathcal{Y}$ but at the same time slowed down REMBO's convergence (such that interleaving several short runs lost its effectiveness).
-We conclude that using several interleaved runs of REMBO with small $d \ge d_e$ performs best.
+Using a larger $d$ is also effective in increasing the probability of the optimizer falling into REMBO's box $\mathcal{Y}$ but at the same time slows down REMBO's convergence (such that interleaving several short runs loses its effectiveness).

 Next, we compared REMBO to standard Bayesian optimization (BO) and to random search, for an extrinsic dimensionality of $D=25$.
 Standard BO is well known to perform well in low dimensions, but to degrade above a tipping point of about 15-20 dimensions.
 Our results for $D=25$ (see Figure \ref{fig:standard}, left) confirm that BO performed rather poorly just above this critical dimensionality (merely tying with random search).
 REMBO, on the other hand, still performed very well in 25 dimensions.